 6/7 Whale watching

 Whales are regular visitors to Iceland’s wild coast and the possibility of sighting Minke, Blue, Killer and Humpback Whales – as well as pods of dolphin – is a great excuse to go sailing.
 Fortunately you don’t have to voyage too far.
-There are regular whale watching cruises from Reykjavik Harbour between April and October each year and several of the best are ideal for families with kids.
+There are regular whale watching cruises from Reykjavik Harbour between April and October each year and most are ideal for families with kids.

 7/7 Continental Drift diving

 Diving the Continental Drift could be one of the most memorable adventures in Iceland for kids.
 A tectonic fissure, the Continental Drift marks the point where Eurasian and North-American plate boundaries collide in Þingvellir National Park.
-So go diving at Silfra and you’re literally swimming between continents.
+So go snorkelling at Silfra and you’re literally swimming between continents.
 No previous experience is necessary and all training and safety is covered by PADI certified teams.
-But it’s not a little snorkelling jaunt and probably best suited to teenagers.
+But it’s not a little splash around, so probably best suited to teenagers.